bbc/a11y-tests-web/README.md

 Create a new file in config/bbc-a11y.
 It should either be a JSON file or a JS file that exports an object.

 The data should include:
-- `options` - Object - Options as defined by bbc-a11y, e.g. hide and skip
+- `options` - Object - Options as defined by bbc-a11y, e.g. hide and skip.
+Note that these are currently **ignored** by Google Lighthouse.
 - `baseUrl` - String - The domain to run the tests against, e.g. "https://www.bbc.co.uk"
 - `paths` - Array - The paths on that domain to run the tests against
 - `signedInPaths` - Array - An optional list of paths to run the tests against, after signing in to BBC ID.